BrendonONeill/Portfolio-Revamp/README.md

 # Portfolio-Revamp
 This is a revamp of my old Wix portfoilo where I used Wix to create a website to display my projects and designs as my html and css wasnt the best leaving college.
 This updated Portfolio is created on the bootstrap framework but most of the css is custom as I wanted to see how far my html, css and javascipt have improved over the past year.
+I also wanted to display my digital designs in a gallery to display my work in one place

 ## Lessons learned
 for this Portfolio redesign I went with writing my own CSS, I learnt a lot about responsive design the idea of mobile first.